Aliases for LCN2 Gene

 GeneCards Summary for LCN2 Gene

 LCN2 (Lipocalin 2) is a Protein Coding gene.
-Diseases associated with LCN2 include klebsiella infection and asthenopia.
-Among its related pathways are Alzheimers Disease Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with LCN2 include Klebsiella Infection and Kidney Disease.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Insulin receptor recycling.
 GO annotations related to this gene include protein homodimerization activity and iron ion binding.
 An important paralog of this gene is LCN12.

 UniProtKB/Swiss-Prot for LCN2 Gene